Daspavan020/Daspavan020/README.md

 <h3 align="center">A passionate frontend developer 🖥️ , Photographer 📸, & Designer ✍🏻</h3>

-- 🔭 I’m currently working on <u><i>**Shiftup** </i></u>: Shiftup is an innovative application designed to help students effectively manage their academic workload and schedules.
-It offers a user-friendly interface and powerful features tailored to assist students in organizing their tasks, prioritizing assignments, and staying on track with their academic goals.
-With Shiftup, students can streamline their workflow, reduce stress, and enhance productivity, making it an invaluable tool for tackling academic challenges.
+- 🔭 I’m currently working on <u><i>**Shiftup** </i></u>: Shiftup is a cutting-edge app for students to manage their workload and schedules, essential for academic success.
+It's user-friendly, helps prioritize tasks, boosts productivity, and specifically caters to backlog students, aiding them in efficiently tackling their academic challenges.

 <h3 align="left">Connect with me:</h3>
 <p align="left">